 Having an appraisal is an assessment of what we’ve done, where we are at and what we are going to do next.
 It’s a time to ask questions and a chance to get feedback.

-By considering the outcomes we have achieved, it provides a measure of our commitment, endeavour and focus; by assessing our current position it enables us to plan for what’s needed in the future.
+Considering the outcomes we have achieved provides a measure of our commitment, endeavour and focus; assessing our current position enables us to plan for what’s needed in the future.

-Any comprehensive appraisal needs to be two-fold: assessing both the overarching body and the constituents that make up that body.
+Any comprehensive appraisal needs to be two-fold: assessing both the overarching body and its constituents.
 In genetic terms, that would be both the species as a whole and also the individuals within that species.

 By so doing, it enables the identification of any divergences or inconsistencies.
 Why is the one failing when the other is not?
 Why is the one making incredible progress when the other is merely going through the motions?

-It’s like assessing the performance of a football team – the position of the team in their division may not be an accurate reflection of how each member of that team is performing.
+It’s like assessing the performance of a football team – the team’s position in its division may not accurately reflect how each player is performing.
 Great players can play in poor teams; weak players can get by in good teams.

-So, in order to proceed with a human genetic appraisal, we would need to firstly, review how we are doing as a species.
-And secondly, we would need to consider the individual’s contribution to our human position.
+So, to proceed with a human genetic appraisal, we would first need to review how we are doing as a species.
+And secondly, we would then need to consider the individual’s contribution to our human position.

 Species Assessment